NunoMars/SiteVoyance/README.md

 ## Deployment Workflow

 Our deployment workflow automates the setup and configuration of each component.
-Using GitHub Actions, we launch LXD containers, configure services, and deploy our application seamlessly.
+Using GitHub Actions, create a Docker image, configure services, and deploy our application seamlessly.
 The workflow ensures consistency and repeatability in our deployment process.

 ## Getting Started

 Whether you're a new contributor or setting up the project locally, the documentation provides step-by-step instructions to replicate our infrastructure.
 Dive in and explore the architecture that powers our application.

 Feel free to reach out if you have any questions or suggestions.
 Happy coding! 🚀